 This strategy is built upon three principle aims.

-High quality teaching must be underpinned by a curriculum which caters for all pupils, building on prior learning and ensuring that, where gaps are identified through robust diagnostic assessment, the curriculum is adapted to meet need.
-Targeted academic support is designed to recover any learning lost as a result of the COVID-19 pandemic.
-In addition, students identified as having significant gaps in their literacy or numeracy knowledge will be targeted for structured small group interventions.
-Finally, wider strategies will ensure student wellbeing by improving attendance, behaviour and safeguarding with a specific focus on mental health and wellbeing of students following the Covid-19 pandemic.
+- I. Raising attainment: High quality teaching must be underpinned by a curriculum that is continually developed and planned with resources that are well sequenced and support improved knowledge and progress, over time, responding to emerging needs as identified as part of the assessment process. - 2.
+Improving aspirations: identified as having significant gaps in their literacy or numeracy knowledge will be targeted for structured small group interventions.
+Finally, - 3.
+Wider strategies will ensure student wellbeing by improving attendance, behavior and safeguarding with a specific focus on the mental health and wellbeing of students.